 Ming Wei worries that her pronunciation might stop her from getting the score she needs.

 Does your pronunciation also worry you?
-Look at the Public Band Descriptors and tell us which Band you think you would achieve for this criteria, and why?
+Look at the Public Band Descriptors and tell us which Band you think you would achieve for this criterion, and why?

 Remember that this is an open course with a lot of learners and so the pronunciation/level of English will be different for each of you.
 Please don’t feel embarrassed to share, your peers are still learning too.
 Please also remember to use compassion when engaging in the comments feed.